 I’m live blogging one of the morning keynotes at this year’s Devs Love Bacon conference.
-Coby Chapple of online developers’ forum, Github, is talking about Remote by Default: How Github Makes Working Remotely Not Suck.
+Coby Chapple of online developers’ forum, GitHub, is talking about Remote by Default: How GitHub Makes Working Remotely Not Suck.

 As you may well know, I’m not a developer.
 I don’t even come near being one.
-But Mint CEO Cameron Price told me about Github a few years ago, and I’m interested in the way it works as a remote platform for its community: it’s a flexible working thing, and that all feeds into my interest in how technology enables us to work differently, the way we want to (see the Beach with Wifi blog for some examples).
+But Mint CEO Cameron Price told me about GitHub a few years ago, and I’m interested in the way it works as a remote platform for its employees: it’s a flexible working thing, and that all feeds into my interest in how technology enables us to work differently, the way we want to (see the Beach with Wifi blog for some examples).

 So it’s nearly midday, and here’s Coby.
 Please keep refreshing this page for updates.

-1206: Github is a tool to help developers work better, says Coby.
+1206: GitHub is a tool to help developers work better, says Coby.
 So as you can tell from my accent, I’m not from San Francisco – I work in Northern Ireland.

 So I’m going to start off talking about eggs – it’s Bacon, right?
 I get up every morning, I grab my boots (it’s Ireland – it rains a lot) and small dog, and walk down to my neighbour’s shed and grab some eggs.
 There’s an honesty box there and my neighbour trusts me to put the right money in it.
 I can get eggs whenever it suits me.
 It’s asynchronous, it’s cost-effective.
 I get to help out my neighbour.
 There’s a lot of trust.
 This is exactly how to make remote working work.